deltachat/chatmail/www/src/privacy.md

 - message size limits

-- any other limit neccessary for the whole server to function in a healthy way and to prevent abuse.
+- any other limit necessary for the whole server to function in a healthy way and to prevent abuse.

 The processing and use of the above permissions